Learn how to add your bank and credit card accounts to automatically download your recent transactions.

 Connect a bank or credit card account

 Connect bank and credit card (including PayPal) accounts you use for your business.
+If you have an American Express Business card, don't use this article.
+Follow these steps instead.

 You can connect as many accounts as you need.
 Feel free to connect accounts you use for both business and personal purchases, but you'll need to sort your personal expenses as you go.